JenniferShelton/JenniferShelton.github.io/_episodes/41-CancerGenomics.md

 ## Extracting variants and plotting the VAF distribution

-> Exercise: Extract chromosome, position, and tumor VAF from the VCF.
+> **Exercise**: Extract chromosome, position, and tumor VAF from the VCF.
 In order to extract the correct VAF values, you’ll need to provide BCFtools with the tumor sample name listed in the header.
 > [Extracting information from VCFs](https://samtools.github.io/bcftools/howtos/query.html)
 >> ## Solution
 >>